-Horses have been central to The Queen’s life from a very young age.
+Horses were central to The Queen’s life from a very young age.
 She had her first riding lesson when she was just three years old and was given her first pony, the Shetland mare Peggy, by her grandfather King George V on her fourth birthday.

-The Queen is extremely knowledgable about breeding horses and her thoroughbreds have won more than 1,600 races.
-The only British classic to have eluded her to date is The Derby at Epsom.
-She also breeds British native Shetlands, Highlands and Fell ponies, which have enjoyed considerable success in the show ring, along with some of her retired racehorses produced by Katie Jerram.
+The Queen was extremely knowledgable about breeding horses and her thoroughbreds won more than 1,600 races.
+The only British classic to elude her was The Derby at Epsom.
+She also bred British native Shetlands, Highlands and Fell ponies, which enjoyed considerable success in the show ring, along with some of her retired racehorses produced by Katie Jerram.

-Our monarch is currently patron of the British Horse Society, the Fell Pony Society, the Highland Pony Society, the Shire Horse Society, the Welsh Pony and Cob Society and the Thoroughbred Breeders’ Association.
+Our monarch was patron of the British Horse Society, the Fell Pony Society, the Highland Pony Society, the Shire Horse Society, the Welsh Pony and Cob Society and the Thoroughbred Breeders’ Association.